Povl Dissing & Burnin Red Ivanhoe

 Man on the Silver Mountain (reprise)

 Mere months after his death, the recording of both Donington sets appeared as the clumsily-titled Dio at Donington UK: Live 1983 & 1987, the '83 set, at least, reminding us of how vital the band were in their early days.
-Admittedly, they rely heavily on Ronnie James' Sabbath and Rainbow past, playing a mere three tracks from their debut; 'crowd pleasing', I believe it's called.
-From what I remember of the day (a little; it was 28 years ago...), they did precisely that; an excellent PR exercise that almost certainly boosted sales of both Holy Diver and their theatre tour that autumn.
+Admittedly, they rely heavily on Ronnie's Sabbath and Rainbow past, playing a mere three tracks from their debut; 'crowd pleasing', I believe it's called.
+From what I remember of the day (a little; it was a long time ago...), they did precisely that; an excellent PR exercise that almost certainly boosted sales of both Holy Diver and their theatre tour that autumn.

 Claude Schnell played offstage keys, including (I believe) Mellotron; Dio himself was certainly keen on the instrument, although I don't hear it on his studio albums.
 Anyway, we get choirs on Straight Through The Heart and Children Of The Sea, with a melodic part on the latter, although they're not obvious on Heaven And Hell, one of a handful of live Sabbath Mellotron tracks.
 So; do you love Ronnie James?
 Can you not get enough of his (admittedly huge) presence?
 This set's for you, then, although I wouldn't bother for its low-key Mellotron use.

 Can't Fight the Feelin'

 I Got Nothin' Left